sts10/radiation/README.md

 Added the ability to include permalinks.
 See the new sample blog template for implementation.

+Also adds ability to edit ('e') a published post from the main menu.

 #### What's New in v 0.0.7

 `runner.rb` now only presents the main menu if it verifies that the user has: